 You also can launch a small boat here from a gravel ramp near the parking lot, but no gas motors are allowed.
 It’s a great spot for a float tube, kayak or other small craft.

 Fishing is especially popular here during the spring, when the Oregon Department of Fish and Wildlife stocks up to 10,000 hatchery-reared rainbow trout here over the course of a spring season.

-Expect the first planting to be timed with Oregon’s Spring Break in late March, and it’s likely ODFW will plan at least one more stocking by mid-spring.
+Expect the first planting to come in about March, often ahead of Oregon’s Spring Break, and it’s likely ODFW will plan to stock it at least once or twice more by mid-spring.

 Check out the bottom of this article for the current trout-stocking schedule.
 Trout fishing will be awesome for a few days after a planting and then taper off until the next one.

 Within a very short time of spilling down the stocking truck’s chute, these fish will aggressively bite bait, lures and flies.